zeldaret/website/src/assets/md/oot_faq.md

 It is possible to use it in its current state (indeed, a number of mods have already used it), but not recommended unless you are *very* familiar with the codebase.
-It will be much better in future, it is a high priority to improve the codebase's suitability for modding.
+It is a high priority to improve the codebase's suitability for modding, so it will be better in the future.

 Who can contribute?
 What do I need to know?
 -------------------------------------------